LWC-Essentials/router/packages/router/README.md

 **Props:**

-*base* The base URL for all locations.
+`base`: The base URL for all locations.
 If your app is served from a sub-directory on your server, you’ll want to set this to the sub-directory.
 A properly formatted basename should have a leading slash, but no trailing slash.